Frequently Asked Questions:

 - Call ahead/check websites for restaurants, campsites etc as some have had their schedule, policies and availability altered due to COVID-19.
 Ensure that public facilities will be available to you at your campsites.

 - Check the provincial government websites to ensure you’re in compliance with their current rules and regulations regarding travel.
+Health measures may vary depending on the province, town or city.

 Cancel within two weeks of your trip and receive a full credit towards a future trip.
 Cancel more than two weeks before pickup and receive a full refund.
 Cancellations are to be made via email.